Xerbo/furaffinity-dl/README.md

  * Download user bio, post tags and ideally user comments

 ## Disclaimer
-It is your own responsibility to check whether batch downloading is allowed by FurAffinity terms of service and to abide by them.
+It is your own responsibility to check whether batch downloading is allowed by FurAffinity's terms of service and to abide by them.
 For further disclaimers see LICENSE.